top of page

 Supervision

 I first started offering supervision to helpline workers for a Bristol mental health charity in 2003 and completed my Counselling Supervision qualification in 2007.
+In 2024, I completed a 5 day training with Liz Martins (IFS Institute lead trainer) on Integrating IFS with Supervision and Consultation

-Supervision helps us reflect on our work and fine-tune how available and effective our counselling relationships are.
+Supervision helps us reflect on our work and fine-tune how available and effective our counselling/working relationships are.
 I view supervision as offering support and challenge.
 I offer an open, caring and congruent relationship so that we can work together to offer the most effective counselling or helping relationship to your clients.

 I have been practising Buddhist meditation since 2007 and often find this offers a useful reflection on self-care and generally dealing with the messy business of being human.